U.S. Forest Service airtanker scandal

+In 1989, the United States Department of Agriculture (USDA, the parent department of the Forest Service) began to look at the exchange program, which was quietly terminated in January 1990, after the Assistant General Counsel of the USDA concluded that the USFS did not have authority to conduct the program.In 1992, the OIG determined that the USFS did not have the authority to make the aircraft exchanges.
+Federal auditors determined that most of the C-130s given to the contractors were not being used for firefighting, and that the C-119s which were traded in were essentially "junk".
+Between ten and eleven (depending on the source) of the C-130s were never even converted into airtankers.
+Department of Agriculture Undersecretary Jim Lyons told the Los Angeles Times that some of the agency's actions were "clearly illegal" and "may have been criminal."
+On March 3, 1994, the Department of Defense's assistant inspector general for criminal investigative policy and oversight asked the Justice Department (DoJ) to investigate the Forest Service and the program.
+In 1995, GSA auditors determined that the U.S. had lost money on the deal, based on comparisons of aircraft values.After a 1997 trial in U.S. District Court in Tucson, Arizona which lasted five weeks, both of the scheme's main figures were convicted of the conspiracy charge, but were found "not guilty" on the conversion charge.
+Fuchs was sentenced to 2 years in prison, while Reagan was sentenced to 2½ years, with both also receiving an additional three years of probation.
+There were no fines levied.
+The men began serving their sentences on May 4, 1998.

 Background

 The U.S. Forest Service (USFS) had traditionally relied on contracting with private companies to provide large airtankers for fighting forest fires, the majority of which had been retired World War II and Korean War-era transports, bombers, and maritime patrol aircraft.
 Such aircraft were relatively inexpensive to obtain and could carry the large loads of fire retardant needed to make their use effective.
 In the 1980s, the bulk of the airtanker fleet consisted of C-119 Flying Boxcars which had been obtained from the military.
 After concerns about safety, the aging C-119s were grounded in 1987.
 Because the available airtanker fleet was substantially diminished, the Forest Service needed to obtain additional aircraft for firefighting operations.